moltin/integration-server-example-php/README.md

 # PHP Example of an Integration Server

-This repsository is a PHP demo application that shows what can be accomplished with the [moltin integrations](https://moltin.api-docs.io/v2/integrations) functionality.
+This repository is a demo PHP application that shows what can be accomplished with the [moltin integrations](https://moltin.api-docs.io/v2/integrations) features.

 When using integrations, you can choose receive notifications when observed events occur on your store.
 There are two types of integration that can then callback to this application - `webhooks` and `emails`.
 Both deliver the same payload to your application.